Kovoun/React-Data-Filtering/README.md

 To start this project, follow a few steps:

-1. Install and open the project in Visual Studio code
+1. Download and open the project in Visual Studio code

 2. Open the terminal and type
     npm install --save react-date-range